-You must be properly notified of the seizure.
+You will be properly notified of the seizure.
 Sometimes the Notice of Seizure will be posted to your door if the collection agency cannot serve you or another adult at your place personally or by registered mail.
 The Notice will list the items to be seized.
-You should also receive a Notice of Objection at the same time.
-If you object to the seizure, read the Notice carefully and respond within the proper time period.
-File your notice of Objection at the Court of Queen’s Bench and serve the objection within 15 days to the agency that carried out the seizure.
-You must state reasons for the objection and serve the notice within 15 days to the agency that carried out the seizure or your objection will be void.
+You should also receive a Notice of Objection at the same time, If you object to the seizure.
+Read the Notice of Objection carefully and respond within the proper time period by filing the Notice of Objection at the Court of Queen’s Bench stating your reasons for objection.
+Your objection must be served within 15 days on the agency that carried out the seizure or your objection will be void.
 Generally, the creditor will not allow you a time extension of the 15 days.

 Some property is exempt from seizure.
 You are allowed to keep certain property, which you require for yourself and your family.
-For example, you may keep $4,000 worth of furniture and appliances; $10,000 worth of personal property that is used by you in your occupation, and a vehicle up to the value $5,000.
-If you are still making payments on goods you have purchased, you may want to speak to a lawyer to see if you actually own the goods or the seller owns the goods until you pay for them.
+For example, you may keep up to one year’s worth of food; medical and dental aids; $4,000 worth of furniture and appliances; $4,000 of clothing; $10,000 worth of property that is used by you in your occupation or business, and a vehicle up to the value $5,000.
+If you are still making payments on goods you have purchased, you may want to speak to a lawyer to see if you actually own the goods or the seller owns the goods until you fully pay for them.

-Try to contact your creditor to make arrangements to pay the debit.
-Your creditor can delay the seizure of your property even if they refuse to cancel the order.
+Try to contact your creditor to make arrangements to pay the debt.
+Your creditor can delay the seizure of your property even if they refuse to cancel the Order.
 If more than one creditor has sued you, then contact all of them.
-All unsecured creditors will share in the money from the sale of your seized property and will continue the process if they are not included.
-You cannot favor one unsecured creditor or another.
+All unsecured creditors will share in the money from the sale of your seized property and will continue the process if their debts are not satisfied.
+You cannot favour one unsecured creditor over another.
 Confirm in writing any payment plan or settlement agreement with your creditors.